 The result is Innovations in Socially Distant Performance, a research project at the University's Lewis Center for the Arts that Araoz founded and leads with a team of six Princeton undergraduates.
 Since June 2020, the project has created five online works - all directed by Araoz and produced with professional artists and artistic organizations - that draw on a wide range of artistic fields, from puppetry to opera to video-game animation.
 The project has been selected for the Library of Congress' COVID-19 web archive.
 Alice in the Pandemic, a deep dive into the elasticity of time, is an opera about a nurse navigating an unfamiliar landscape.
-A collaboration with the activist opera company White Snake Projects, it was the first online piece to use new technology that enables performers in different locations to sing together synchronously over the
+A collaboration with the activist opera company White Snake Projects, it was the first online piece to use new technology that enables performers in different locations to sing together synchronously over the internet.
+The singers interact on the screen through fantastical 3D animated avatars, with a children's chorus and a string quartet.
+"We had video-game designers and animators working with opera makers - it was thrilling," Araoz says.
+"We are drawing new audiences and stirring up so many possibilities."

-"What better way to invigorate the way we make theater than to use this period as a place of experimentation?"

-Elena Araoz, lecturer in theater

-Above: Alice in the Pandemic performers Carami Hilaire, bottom left; Daniel Moody, top right; and Children's Chorus from Voices Boston.
+"What better way to invigorate the way we make theater than to use this period as a place of experimentation?" - Elena Araoz, lecturer in theater Above: Alice in the Pandemic performers Carami Hilaire, bottom left; Daniel Moody, top right; and Children's Chorus from Voices Boston.